 Your personal statement should include:

-You may include up to two statements if the purpose and topics are clearly disparate and demonstrative of your foundation to attend law school (Eg. Personal Statement and Diversity Statement).
+You may include an additional Diversity Statement if the purpose and topic is clearly different from the Personal Statement and demonstrative of your foundation to attend law school.
+There is no penalty for not including a Diversity Statement.

 Two letters of recommendation are required to complete an application for admission.
 We seek letters from individuals who know your work and abilities in unusual depth and detail, and who are willing to take the time necessary to provide us with a deeper understanding of the activities, work or events that demonstrate your strength in one or more of the areas of particular interest to our admissions committee.

 The specialized nature of the Law School’s program, and the criteria utilized in the admissions process, are not typical ones.
 If there are two individuals who can provide special insight into your experience, aptitude or ability, particularly with respect to the criteria on which we base admissions, you should ask them to submit letters.
-For example, letters from a professor who has taught you, or from a supervisor on a job or at a volunteer activity, or from a community or spiritual leader with whom you have worked, can be especially helpful.
-Letters from friends of the family who only know you socially are not helpful.
+The type of letters our Admissions Committee finds helpful are letters from a professor who has taught you, from a supervisor on a job or at a volunteer activity, or from a community or spiritual leader with whom you have worked with.
+Letters from individuals who only know you socially are not helpful.
 Letters from relatives are not acceptable.

 Letters of recommendation are an important part of the Admissions Committee’s review process.
 All applicants are required to have two letters of recommendation submitted on behalf of their application for admission.
 If you are currently enrolled in undergraduate school or received your undergraduate degree within the last two years, it is strongly encouraged that one of your required letters be written by the professor of one of the undergraduate courses for which you received academic credit.
 (This is an “academic” letter.)
 All letters must be recent, signed, dated and on letterhead stationery.
 These two required letters must be submitted through the LSAC Letter of Recommendation Service.